 - Many Add-On Features

-BuddyPress is known as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin boasts a thriving community of plugin developers who contribute new plugins that greatly extend the application.
+BuddyPress is often referred to as “social networking in a box.”
+You can turn features on and off to suit your needs and the plugin boasts an active community of plugin developers who contribute new plugins that greatly extend the platform.

 WP Symposium

-WPSymposium Pro offers a strong support community and assistance for members who need professional help.
+WP Symposium provides members with a strong support community and assistance for members who require professional help.
 Social features of the plugin include:

 - Friends